abhint/GroupChannelHandler/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/AbhijithNT/ChannelMessageHandler/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/AbhijithNT/GroupChannelHandler/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 - **[Abhijith N T](https://github.com/AbhijithNT)** - _Initial work_

-See also the list of [contributors](https://github.com/AbhijithNT/ChannelMessageHandler/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/AbhijithNT/GroupChannelHandler/contributors) who participated in this project.

 ## Telegram Channel
 Join the [News channel](https://telegram.me/AbhijithNT).
 Here we will post releases and updates.

 ## License

-The ChannelMessageHandler is licensed under the [MIT](https://github.com/AbhijithNT/ChannelMessageHandler/blob/main/LICENSE) license.
+The GroupChannelHandler is licensed under the [MIT](https://github.com/AbhijithNT/GroupChannelHandler/blob/main/LICENSE) license.